shady2k/nodebb-plugin-buttons-galore/README.md

 > Easy Quote button for websites or a user

-##Future?
+## Future?
-* Change order of buttons in composer / mesh with default ones - _This way Undersline and strikethrough could be closer to Bold and Italics_
+* Change order of buttons in composer / mesh with default ones - _This way Underline and strikethrough could be closer to Bold and Italics_
 * Allow admins to disable specific buttons

 ### Regarding Colors and Spoilers